-SRG (Sama Graphite Inc.) – (TSXV.SRG) is a Canadian-based resource company with the goal of creating shareholder value by becoming a leader in the production and delivery of low-cost, quick-to-market, quality graphite.
+SRG (SRG Graphite Inc.) – (TSXV.SRG) is a Canadian-based resource company with the goal of creating shareholder value by becoming a leader in the production and delivery of low-cost, quick-to-market, quality graphite.
 SRG is focused on developing the Lola Graphite deposit, which is located in the Republic of Guinea, West Africa.
 The Lola Graphite occurrence has a prospective surface outline of 3.22 km2 of continuous graphitic gneiss, one of the largest graphitic surface areas in the world.
 SRG owns a 100% interest in the Lola Graphite Project, Sama Resources Inc. owns a 49% interest in SRG.

 SRG’s Board of Directors and management team are seasoned resource industry professionals with extensive experience in the exploration, the development and the realization of world-class mining projects in Africa, North America and Europe.
 Management’s technical expertise also includes graphite-specific mining, processing and development.

 SRG is committed to operate in a socially, environmentally and ethically responsible manner.

 The Lola Graphite deposit is located approximately 1,000 kilometers east of Conakry, the capital of the Republic of Guinea.
 The deposit was named after the nearby town of Lola, located some 3.5 kilometers to the east.